Lavakumarmarisarla/Customer_behavior_Analysis/README.md

 ```

 #### Install Dependencies
-pip install pandas numpy matplotlib seaborn sqlalchemy pymysql
+- pip install pandas numpy  sqlalchemy pymysql
-Run the Notebook
+- Run the Notebook
-jupyter notebook
+- jupyter notebook

-Open Customer Shopping Analysis.ipynb and execute all cells.
+- Open Customer Shopping Analysis.ipynb and execute all cells.

 #### Execute SQL Queries
-Create a MySQL database.
+- Create a MySQL database.
-Import the cleaned dataset.
+- Import the cleaned dataset.
-Run the SQL queries provided in the project files.
+- Run the SQL queries provided in the project files.
 #### Open Dashboard
-Open the Power BI dashboard file.
+- Open the Power BI dashboard file.
-Refresh the data source if required.
+- Refresh the data source if required.
-Explore the interactive visualizations.
+- Explore the interactive visualizations.